Close Alert Banner

 • Intelligent Communities

 Thank you for your interest in The Regional Municipality of Durham's Summer Student Employment Program.
-Our 2023 summer student job postings are open.
-If you are a student currently enrolled in a post-secondary program and returning to school in September 2023, you can apply to Job ID 17338.
+Our 2025 summer student job postings are open.
+If you are a student currently enrolled in a post-secondary program and returning to school in September 2025.
 The deadline to apply is February 28, however, we start reviewing resumes in January, so don’t delay your application.

-Students who may also be interested in part-time positions in our Long-Term Care Homes are encouraged to submit another application to Job ID 17360 by March 31.
+Students who may also be interested in part-time positions in our Long-Term Care Homes are encouraged to submit another application by March 31.

 Every effort will be made to match you to your position of interest; however, you may also be considered for other positions based on your experience, qualifications, field of study and skills and abilities identified in your resume.